 The day begins at 12:00 p.m. when residents, friends, business owners and families gather in Walker Park to begin decorating their Christmas tree.
 By 4:00 the trees are decorated and its time to go home, warm up and get ready for the dog parade that begins at 5:30.
 As the parade reaches Walker Park, there is a tree lighting ceremony and Santa greets the children.
 The day ends in the Community Center with coffee, hot chocolate and cookies.
 Join the fun!

-►Northside Family Fun Fest - the full weekend containing the 2nd Saturday in August
+►Northside Family Fun Fest - the 2nd Saturday in August

 - Northside 5K Run/Walk on Friday at 6:30 p.m.
 This event is hosted by North Muskegon Public Schools and begins at the North Muskegon Athletic Complex.